Summer 2022 Registration Information

 For additional information regarding withdrawals, including fee liability, please refer to the “Withdrawals and Return of Financial Aid” section of this Registration Guide.

-Students who have selected to purchase the student health insurance must notify the Health Compliance Office in writing at email@example.com of withdrawal from the University.
-Students withdrawing before the 31st calendar day of the term for which insurance was purchased will receive a full premium refund less any paid claims.
+Students who have elected to purchase student health insurance must notify the Health Compliance Office in writing at firstname.lastname@example.org of withdrawal from the University.
+Students withdrawing before the 31st calendar day of the term for which insurance was purchased will receive a full premium refund less any claims paid.
 Students withdrawing after the 31st calendar day of the term for which insurance was purchased can only request cancellation of the insurance if they are leaving the University to join the military.
 Otherwise, they have met the attendance requirement to keep the coverage and the charges on their account will be due as posted at Student Business Services.

 Semester grades are reported via the myFSU portal at https://my.fsu.edu through the My Courses portlet.
 Grade changes processed after the initial grade posting will not display and may be viewed on the unofficial transcript.